graphql/graphql-spec/spec/Section 6 -- Execution.md

 - If {path} is not provided, initialize it to an empty list.
 - If {subsequentPayloads} is not provided, initialize it to the empty set.
-- Let {groupedFieldSet} be the result of {CollectFields(objectType, objectValue, selectionSet, variableValues, path subsequentPayloads, asyncRecord)}.
+- Let {groupedFieldSet} and {deferredGroupedFieldsList} be the result of {CollectFields(objectType, objectValue, selectionSet, variableValues, path, asyncRecord)}.
 - Initialize {resultMap} to an empty ordered map.
 - For each {groupedFieldSet} as {responseKey} and {fields}:
   - Let {fieldName} be the name of the first entry in {fields}.
 Note: This value